ronaldyonggi/cs/README.md

-#Data 8 Progress Tracker
+# Data 8 Progress Tracker

 This repository contains course materials in UC Berkeley Data 8 Course that I have completed.
-The syllabus and lecture videos used are based on the Summer 2017 course.
-The assignments are based on Fall 2016 materials.
+This repository will be updated along the progress of the course.

 ## Progress Table